-The initial core group of families began recruiting more members, using word of mouth among family, neighbors and friends.
+The initial core group of families began recruiting more members, using word-of-mouth among family, neighbors and friends.
 Within a short period of time, the first families were financially able to rent a basement in a row house on Stenton Avenue in the Mt.
 Airy section of Philadelphia for services and meetings.
 The first services were held in January 1955.
 Reform Congregation Beth Or was accepted into the Union of American Hebrew Congregations (now Union for Reform Judaism) in February 1955.

-In 1955, Reform Congregation Beth Or moved to a three story mansion in Mt.
+In 1955, Reform Congregation Beth Or moved to a three-story mansion in Mt.
 Airy on the corner of Mt.
 Pleasant Avenue and Anderson Street.
 In the early 1960s, the congregation began adding on to the mansion.
 Soon, Beth Or leaders knew they needed to establish themselves in the suburbs in order to attract new members.

-Our Move to the Suburbs
+Move to the Suburbs